- Aim of this page

 - Make staff covered by the regulations aware of what information will be required and how it will be used to make decisions about disqualification.

 - Ask relevant questions which are limited to the requirements of the legislation.
-In particular, this includes any cautions or convictions that they have for a relevant offence (that are not yet filtered), and whether they or anyone living or employed in their household is named on the DBS Children’s Barred List.
-It can also include asking about cautions or convictions for offences covered by the regulations which are not yet spent under the Rehabilitation of Offenders Act 1974.
+In particular, this includes any cautions or convictions that they have for a relevant offence (that are not yet filtered), and whether they are named on the DBS Children’s Barred List.
+It can also include asking about convictions for offences covered by the regulations which are not yet spent under the Rehabilitation of Offenders Act 1974.

-- Keep a record of those staff covered by the regulations, and the date disqualification checks were completed.
+- Keep a record of those staff covered by the regulations and those who were previously disqualified by association, and the date disqualification checks were completed.

 - Retain personal information that is relevant to disqualification on the personnel file.

 - Schools must be certain that any information provided is adequate, accurate and relevant, and where information is provided in error, or is not relevant, it should be destroyed.
-This would include an unspent conviction of a partner for an offence which is not listed as a relevant offence, or a spent conviction of a partner (regardless of the offence).
+This would include the criminal record details of a partner of somebody living in the same household.

 - Explain to any individual falling within one of the disqualification criteria how to make an application for a waiver.